 - a.
 Rule 29.05(2)(a) states a respondent to an application must be served with claim and notice of the hearing 10 clear days prior to the hearing date and, and where the respondent fails to attend the hearing, Rule 29.11(1) states that the hearing may proceed in the respondent's absence so long as he/she has been properly served.

-The affidavit submitted by the landlord shows that tenant1 was served with the notice of this hearing on the 28 February 2020 by serving the original documents to tenant1 personally at the rented premises.
+The affidavit submitted by the landlord shows tenant1 was served with the notice of this hearing on the 19 October 2020 by serving the original documents to tenant1 by registered mail ([REDACTED]).